Children have never been very good at listening to their elders. But they have never failed at imitating them – James Baldwin.

 The beauty – and tragedy – of this is that the unintentional lessons are the ones that stick the most in a young, impressionable mind.

 Listen.
 Your children are constantly taking psychological notes as you interact with them.
-These notes form the basis of the belief systems through which they view their world and will make future decisions.
+These notes form the basis of the core beliefs through which they view their world and will make future decisions.
 They learn about good ol’ African hospitality when they see you cheerfully bustle around the kitchen to make a meal for the unexpected guests who just arrived.
 They learn about wise spending when they see you write down a shopping list and stick to it when you take them shopping.
 They learn about courtesy when they see you give way to the driver who is trying to ease into your lane.
 They learn about patience when you stay calm as the clerk at the cash register fumbles about with a faulty barcode.
 They learn about respect for authority when they watch you deal with a situation at school in a diplomatic way, even when it’s obvious the school made a mistake.
 And when you say hello and thank you to the security guard at the mall.
 They learn about taking responsibility for their actions when you apologize TO THEM after you realize you were wrong about something.
 They learn about being accountable when you keep the promises you made – TO THEM.
 They learn about time management when you show up on time at the parents meeting in school, and they learn about commitment when you stay through to the end of the meeting.

 Hospitality, wise spending, courtesy, patience, respect for authority, taking responsibility, time management, commitment and accountability.
 Perfect antidote for Affluenza.